chucktilbury/vmachine/notes.md

-* Change values to all pointers.
+* Make values 32 bits instead of 64.
+Supporting immediate instructions.

 * Need a way to delete/free values.